2787660475a-prog/pre-screening-loan-AI-assiatant/README.md

 # First-Loan AI Pre-Review Assistant

 An engineering-oriented MVP for first-time small and micro business loan applications.
-The system covers customer and application management, document uploads with Mock OCR, CSV transaction imports, metric calculation, a rule DSL, Mock AI business analysis, pre-review reports, a human approval gate, Mock LMS archiving, in-app notifications, and audit logs.
+The system covers customer and application management, document uploads with OCR, CSV transaction imports, metric calculation, a rule DSL, AI business analysis, pre-review reports, a human approval gate, LMS archiving, in-app notifications, and audit logs.
 AI is used only to assist analysis; every acceptance action must be completed by a human operator.

 ## Current Highlights